cosmology-tech/code-challenge-v3/README.md

 Create a React Native UI Component that mimics the screen as shown in the image below.
 Focus on replicating the design details, including layout, color scheme, and typography.

+Choose at least 1 of the 3 screens below to build:

 ![image](./image.png) *(Design credit: [Dribbble](https://dribbble.com/shots/20172721-Mobile-Wallet-Ispolink-Job-Platform-Mobile-UI-Design))*

 ## Requirements